-Our price and cost data come from a subset of 9 stores of the chain.
-Dominick's has three price zones, and each store belongs to one of the zones.
-Six of the 9 stores sampled are in the mid-price zone.
+sampled are in the mid-price zone.
 The other three stores are located in the low-price zone.
 The chain defines the store type based on the competitive environment the store faces.
 Thus the stores belonging to the mid-price tier face similar competitive environments.
 Prices for all stores within the chain are set centrally at corporate headquarters and implemented by the stores.

 The weekly retail price data come from the scanner database of the supermarket chain.
-The prices are the posted shelf prices, and are usually the same as the transaction prices.14 Price changes are performed once per week (on Wednesday nights), which is the standard practice in this industry.
+The prices are the posted shelf prices, and are usually the same as the transaction prices.
+14 Price changes are performed once per week (on Wednesday nights), which is the standard practice in this industry.
 Thus, the price data we use are the actual shelf prices in effect in the given week.

 The weekly wholesale price data also come from the chain's scanner database and represent a weighted average of the amount the retailer paid for their entire inventory held in a given week.
 15 The wholesale price data do not include lumpy payments like slotting allowances, manufacturer-provided services such as direct store delivery, or other manufacturer-level support.
 However, our discussions with pricing managers indicate that they rely on these wholesale price series to make their pricing decisions.
-Other studies in this context (e.g., Hoch, et al. 1995, Barsky, et al. 2003, and Chevalier, et al. 2003) confirm this observation.
+Other studies in this context (e.g. Barsky et al. 2003; Chevalier et al. 2003; Hoch et al. 1995) confirm this observation.
 Further, our discussions with managers indicate that the use of the lumpy-payment schemes does not vary systematically between holiday and non-holiday periods, which are the focal interest of this study.
-For more details about the data, see Barsky, et al. (2003).
+For more details about the data, see Barsky et al. (2003).

-There are many holidays throughout the year, but few are as closely associated with retail sales in the U.S. as Thanksgiving and Christmas.
-Following Barsky and Warner (1995) and Chevalier, et al. (2003), we define the week before Thanksgiving through the week of Christmas, a total of six week period, as the holiday period in each year.16
+There are many holidays throughout the year, but few are as closely associated with retail sales in the US as Thanksgiving and Christmas.
+Following Warner and Barsky

+(1995) and Chevalier et al. (2003), we define the week before Thanksgiving through the week of Christmas, a total six-week period, as the holiday period in each year.
+16